 But at what cost?

 A single goat sheds about 200 grams of down once a year during the molting season from March to April.
 Not enough even for a scarf.
 This limit of raw fibers and the penny pinching business model of fast fashion which is needed to support mass production and affordable pricing has led to unsustainable and unethical production of cashmere.
 The only way farmers could deal with the competition and the sheer volume demand was by raising more goats.

-Over grazing is one of the most prominent causes of desertification of grasslands in the region which is happening at an alarming rate.
-Climate change makes matter worse.
-Quality of grasslands has direct impact on the quality and quantity of raw fibers, which are thicker and fewer than ever.
+Overgrazing is one of the most prominent causes of desertification of grasslands in the region which is happening at an alarming rate.
+Climate change makes matters worse.
+Quality of grasslands has a direct impact on the quality and quantity of raw fibers, which are thicker and fewer than ever.
 Average fiber thickness has increased from 15.5 microns to 15.8 microns, which might not seem a lot but actually is when dealing with fibers five times thinner than human hair.
 What do farmers do?
 Raise more goats.
 Ever shrinking grasslands and an increasing goat number means the desert will consume the whole grasslands soon enough and there will be no more cashmere - until something is done.

 Transparent supply chain

-Only way to ensure that cashmere is of the highest quality, ethical, sustainable and traceable is to source raw fibers yourselves directly from ethical source – farmers who care about the goats, environment and the quality of cashmere.
-This also ensures that the farmers make the money they deserve and not some middle men.
+Only way to ensure that cashmere is of the highest quality, ethical, sustainable and traceable is to source raw fibers yourselves directly from ethical sources – farmers who care about the goats, environment and the quality of cashmere.
+This also ensures that farmers make the money they deserve and not some middle men.
 Our partner sources raw fibers directly from farming families in Inner Mongolia & Qinghai – also building strong personal relationships with them in the process.
 These farmers can help raise awareness within their community, which is equally important, so that even more farmers see the benefits of sustainable cashmere.
 Our partner also provides technical assistance to farmers in partnership with the local government to improve the quality of the grassland.